davidsbatista/davidsbatista.net/_posts/2023-09-14-Politiquices.md

 ## __Extracting Targeted Sentiment from News Text__

 Several authors have explored methods for extracting sentiment involving political actors.
-It should be noted that many of the works transform the task of detecting sentiment into a task of detecting a relationship between mentioned entities [Bassignana & Plank, 2022 ](https://aclanthology.org/2022.acl-srw.7){:target="_blank"}[^1].
+It should be noted that many of the works transform the task of detecting sentiment into a task of detecting a relationship between mentioned entities [(Bassignana & Plank, 2022) ](https://aclanthology.org/2022.acl-srw.7){:target="_blank"}[^2].

 Some explore these relationships in an international political context, i.e.: the actors are nations mentioned in political news text, and some of these relationships implicitly have a positive or negative sentiment. [@oconnor-etal-2013-learning] propose an unsupervised model based on *topic models* and linguistic patterns to identify relationships, in an open-ended way, describing conflicts between nations referenced in English news articles. [@han-etal-2019-permanent] also propose an unsupervised model to generate relationship descriptors for pairs of nations mentioned in English news articles.
 The proposed model extends the work of [@iyyer-etal-2016-feuding] by integrating linguistic information (i.e.: verbal predicates and common and proper nouns) in order to identify the context of the relations.